sanjosh/smallprogs/basic/graph/README.md

 augmenting path : initial and final vertex not in matching

 alternating path : edges belong alternately to matching

+# topological sorting

+BFS

+for every edge, decrement indegree on every incoming edge

+when indegree of vertex is zero, add to queue

+pop from queue and add vertex to sorted list

+(Skiena)

 # shortest path